San Francisco Festivals and Events in October

 Aquatic Park and Pier 39, Fisherman’s Wharf

-Fleet Week is the Bay Area’s opportunity to honor the nation’s men and women of the Navy and marine services.
-Navy ship tours and air show.
+Fleet Week is the Bay Area’s opportunity to honor the men and women of the U.S. Navy and marine services.
+Navy ship tours and an exciting air show will be happening.
 Reserved seating and corporate packages available.
+These are the best areas to stay for Fleet Week.

 Mill Valley Film Festival